ga-wdi-lessons/sinatra-rest/intro-and-params.md

 $ bundle install
 ```

 This should create a `Gemfile.lock`, which you don't need to touch.
+This file shows the exact versions of the gems you installed so that when your app is loaded on another machine, the same versions will be installed when you run `bundle install`.

 Finally, require sinatra's reloader in your `app.rb`, after requiring sinatra: